Adamouization/Adamouization.github.io/source/_posts/Year-2023-In-Movies.md

 * 16% were re-watches
 * 26% were watched [in the cinema](https://letterboxd.com/adamouization/list/my-2023-cinema-viewings/) this year.

-Since 2019, I have been tracking every movie I watched via Letterboxd, an online social cataloging service.
+Since 2019, I have been tracking every movie I watched via Letterboxd, an online social cataloguing service.
 You can add me here: https://letterboxd.com/adamouization/.
 You can see the full year in movie here: https://letterboxd.com/adamouization/year/2023/.